-Stone Pigman proposes to perform the function of Special Counsel in assisting the in-house Commission Staff and outside expert consultants in connection with the Louisiana Public Service Commission's examination of all matters and perform all tasks within the scope of RFP 23-18.
+Stone Pigman proposes to perform the function of Special Counsel in connection with the Louisiana Public Service Commission's examination of the issues raised in this proceeding.
 Stone Pigman understands that Staff Counsel will remain lead attorney in any and all future proceedings and it intends to work jointly with the Commission's in-house Staff Counsel, economists and analysts to the fullest extent possible consistent with the availability and workloads of the in-house Staff.
-It will also work with any outside consultants retained by the Commission.
-Stone Pigman will perform all tasks included in the Scope of Work as set forth in RFP 23-18.
+It will also work with the outside consultants for these matters.
+Stone Pigman will perform all tasks included in the Scope of Work as set forth in RFP 23-22.
 In addition, Stone Pigman anticipates performing the following functions in the time frames listed.
 These time frames are merely estimates, and the windows provided will overlap.
-Stone Pigman intends to proceed at a diligent pace on all phases of the representation in accordance with the needs of the Commission and its in-house Staff, and in the best interest of consumers.
-It can complete all needed tasks within the required 18 month to five year period of representation or longer as directed by the Commission or if any of the Annual Evaluation Report proceedings are litigated.
+Despite the estimates Stone Pigman intends to proceed at a diligent pace on all phases of the representation in accordance with the needs of the Commission and its Staff, and in the best interest of consumers.